‘My 600-LB Life’ Production Company Sued For Negligence After Suicide Death Of James ‘LB’ Bonner

-The production company behind My 600-LB Life is being sued by the family of the late James “LB” Bonner, saying they showed “gross negligence” leading to his suicide death in 2018.
+The production company behind My 600-LB Life is being sued by the family of the late James “LB” Bonner, saying the company showed “gross negligence” that led to his suicide death in 2018.

-As Starcasm reported, the family of the Bonner claimed that he had been in noticeable distress for several months leading up to his death and had reached out to production assistants for help.
+As Starcasm reported, Bonner’s family claimed that he had been in noticeable distress for several months leading up to his death and had reached out to production assistants for help.
 As court documents showed, Bonner complained that he was a “f*cked up wreck right now” and that he had a breakdown, but the assistant allegedly told Bonner to “fake it till you make it.”

 Bonner died in 2018 after posting a cryptic message on Facebook thanking those who had supported him and saying he needed to “face my demons head-on.”
-Bonner was found with a gunshot wound, and his death was later ruled a suicide, Newsweek reported.
+Bonner was found dead from a gunshot wound, and his death was later ruled a suicide, Newsweek reported.

-After his death, TLC issued a statement praising Bonner’s determination in overcoming an injury that claimed his right leg and led to his weight gain.
-It noted that Bonner had dropped close to 400 pounds after reaching 650 pounds.
+After his passing, TLC issued a statement praising Bonner’s determination in overcoming an injury that claimed his right leg and led to his weight gain.
+It noted that Bonner had dropped close to 400 pounds, after reaching a weight of 650 pounds.

-The lawsuit also claimed that Bonner was put through a very difficult experience on My 600-LB Life, the docu-series that followed dangerously obese people as they travel to Houston to work with famed bariatric surgeon Dr. Younan Nowzaradan.
-The lawsuit claimed that the production delayed Bonner’s move to Houston, then forced him to return back to his home in South Carolina in order to film scenes of him packing for the journey.
-Family also claimed that the My 600-LB Life production failed to pay for everything they had promised after his surgery, leaving Bonner in debt.
+The lawsuit also claimed that Bonner was put through a very difficult experience on My 600-LB Life, the docu-series that follows dangerously obese people as they travel to Houston to work with famed bariatric surgeon Dr. Younan Nowzaradan.
+The lawsuit claimed that production delayed Bonner’s move to Houston, then forced him to return to his home in South Carolina in order to film scenes of him packing for the journey.
+Bonner’s family also claimed that My 600-LB Life production failed to pay for everything they had promised after his surgery, leaving Bonner in debt.

-He suffered a number of other physical and mental health detriments after the show, the lawsuit claimed.
+Bonner suffered a number of other physical and mental health ailments after the show, the lawsuit claimed.

 “Due to the rapid weight loss and lack of sufficient after care, LB’s teeth became loose and some fell out, his vision became impaired, and he suffered from general malaise.
 All the while he continued to suffer psychologically and physically, the show continued to pressure.”